kurianbenoy/Indic-Subtitler/Indic_subtitler_audio_evals/README.md

 ## About Dataset

-Dataset Link in HuggingFace: [kurianbenoy/Indic-subtitler-audio_evals](https://huggingface.co/datasets/kurianbenoy/Indic-subtitler-audio_evals)
+- Dataset Link in HuggingFace: [kurianbenoy/Indic-subtitler-audio_evals](https://huggingface.co/datasets/kurianbenoy/Indic-subtitler-audio_evals)

+- This dataset contains audio file in `.wav` format and video file in `.mp4`.
+The respective groundtruth will be added as a `.txt` file as well.

 ### How to download dataset